marvinody/fumology/content/posts/kanye-fan/index.md

 What I know for certain, is that some people feel targeted when a moderator takes action against them and feel wronged if the moderator personally called them out.
 You know what you should do when a moderator says you did something wrong? **"Oh I'm sorry, I won't do it again."** It's not a personal vendetta against you.
 We're trying to make the server a place for everyone. **Not just your hangout.**

-If you disagree with the action, you don't go to shit-flinging.
+If you disagree with the action, you don't resort to shit-flinging.
 You have a civil discussion.
 We make mistakes, it happens.
 The mistakes tend to get undone when you approach them with a level-head.
 Any big decision we take has a longer discussion in a staff channel because that's how much we value taking the right action, and try to not let an emotional state cloud a logical process.

 I still don't understand why there's this much drama in a server centered around plushes, but that's why we have moderators - to take out the trash.